shshakya/azure-powershell/src/CloudService/examples/CreateCloudServiceES.md

 ### Add Tags to your Cloud Service

-Define Tags as PowerShell hash-map which you want to add to your cloud service.
+Define Tags as PowerShell hash table which you want to add to your cloud service.

 ```powershell
 $tag=@{"Owner" = "Contoso"; "Client" = "PowerShell"}
 ```

-### Read Configuration (cscfg) file and generate Package (cspkg) SAS URL
+### Read configuration (cscfg) file and generate package (cspkg) SAS URL

 Read cloud service configuration (cscfg) file and generated the SAS URL of cloud service packge (cspkg) that was uploaded to storage account in previous steps.